1 Bg 9-1972: The Most Confidential Knowledge

 > different energies, the inferior and superior natures, and

 > all this material manifestation.
-Now in Chapter Nine
+Now in Chapters Nine and

-> the glories of the Lord will be delineated.
+> Ten the glories of the Lord will be delineated.

 > significant.
 Generally the commentators, even if they are